aliibrahim123/neocomp.js/docs/zro-router.md

 - `scrollToHash`: scroll to hash like what browsers do, can be `false` to disable it or `ScrollIntoViewOptions` to control the scrolling.
-- `hashIsSeparateEntry`: when navigating to new url with the same path of the current page and having different hash, wether to add it as new entry to history.
+- `hashIsSeparateEntry`: when navigating to new url with the same path of the current page and having different hash, whether to add it as new entry to history.
-- `noHashScrollToTop`: when navigating to url with the same path of the current page and having no hash, wether to scroll to top or not.
+- `noHashScrollToTop`: when navigating to url with the same path of the current page and having no hash, whether to scroll to top or not.

 ### handlers
 - `fetcher`: a function that fetch the requested url, can return any `Error`, if `undefined`,